unitedastronomer/AppleBCM57XXEthernet/README.md

 > [!TIP]
-> If you are multi-booting pre-Big Sur, delete FakePCIID kexts and activate the `Broadcom BCM57785 Patch` in your config.plist, this will load the native kexts.
+> If you are multi-booting pre-Big Sur, you COULD delete FakePCIID kexts and activate the `Broadcom BCM57785 Patch` in your config.plist, this will also load the native kexts just like what FakePCIID do.
 If you have deleted it before, copy the `Broadcom BCM57785 Patch` from the default config.plist from OpencorePkg, then add these device properties for your ethernet:

 |Key*|Value|Type|
 |-|-|-|